How to Elevate Your Employer Branding to Attract Top Talent

 Keep your friends close and your competitors closer.
 Develop a strong reputation among others in your field—and the talent they employ—by having a consistent presence at your industry’s major conferences, conventions, and events.

 In addition to being a valuable opportunity for employees to learn and network, industry events are a key chance to position members of leadership as thought leaders via speaking opportunities and slots on expert panels.
-When it comes to recruiting, industry events can be a treasure trove of high performers—many of whom are there specifically to make connections that will lead them to their next role in the field.
+Regarding recruiting, industry events can be a treasure trove of high performers—many of whom are there specifically to make connections that will lead them to their next role in the field.

-The numbers in support of employee engagement are so dramatic they almost don’t seem real, but they are—they’ve been tracked and recorded by American public research firm Gallup for the last 15 years.
+The numbers supporting employee engagement are so dramatic they almost don’t seem real, but they have been tracked and recorded by the American public research firm Gallup for the last 15 years.

 Employee engagement can take many forms: